Blogging Marathon #68 Week 3 Day 4

 Roasted Peanuts a handful

-Corn starch 1 tbsp dissolved in 2 tbsp water
+Corn starch 1 tablespoon dissolved in 2 tablespoon water

 Cilantro and spring onion greens to top